 No Impact.
-The proposed five-story mixed use project is located on a corner lot in the C3 (Height District III) zone.
-Mixed use projects are a permitted use in the C3 zone; therefore, the project will not divide an established community.
+The proposed six-story, 85-room hotel project is located on a corner lot in the C3 (Height District III) zone.
+Hotels are a permitted use in the C3 zone and the project complies with all of the development standards for the C3 (III) zone.
+Therefore, the project will not divide an established community.
 No impacts would occur.